homer0/projext/documents/plugins.md

 #### A target Babel configuration

-- name: `babel-configuration`.
+- Name: `babel-configuration`.
-- reduces: The Babel configuration for an specific target.
+- Reduces: The Babel configuration for an specific target.
-- parameters:
+- Parameters:
  - `target`: The target information.

 When building a target, woopack will create a Babel configuration based on this settings, then this event is used to reduce that configuration.